D4PHY/pantry/README.md

-# TODO List saved in loalStorage
+# TODO List as in Pantry food list saved in localStorage